Healthdirect Free Australian health advice you can count on.

 Dietitians Australia has advice about intermittent fasting as well as information on health benefits.

-Diabetes Australia has information about intermittent fasting and if is right for your situation.
+Diabetes Australia has information about intermittent fasting to help you know if it is right for your situation.

 Learn more here about the development and quality assurance of healthdirect content.